 Eloise: Energetic, lively and joyous.

 I really enjoyed the interview and getting to know the cast a bit more.
 So now onto the review.
 I went to go see the play in Scarborough on Saturday, and I absolutely loved it!
 It wasn’t what I expected but I found it really funny and unique.
-I particularly liked that there were only three cast members, as it really made the show feel personal and not a huge production.
+I particularly liked that there were only three cast members, as it really made the show feel personal.

-Overall I would definitely recommend the show to anyone, it was very family friendly.
+Overall I would recommend three people to anyone, it was very family friendly.
 The show is ending now but if you are from Yorkshire they are hoping to tour again and if any tickets are for sale I would definitely consider it.
 Thank you to the lovely cast and particularly Ben for asking me to come along and share this with my audience, a really cool opportunity and I would love to review more theatre in the future.